Translate

 Required for students in the TRIO program.
 Roommates do not have to be part of TRIO.

-TRIO is an invitation only program where members focus on the success, retention and graduation of students.
-In this learning community, there is academic advising, tutoring, and workshops — right in their residence hall.
+An RLC for TRIO program participants.
 TRIO members are required to live in the TRIO community as part of their program but may invite non-TRIO members to be their roommates.

 Students in the TRIO program are required to live in campus housing for two years.